Deteriorator/wordpress-theme-puock/README_EN.md

 - [x] More features, waiting for your [proposal](https://github.com/Licoy/wordpress-theme-puock/issues)
 ## Documentation
 - Theme edible document: [Eat immediately](https://www.licoy.cn/puock-doc.html)
+## 支持
+- If you support this theme, you can appreciate a cup of coffee to the developer：[ClickMeToEnter](https://licoy.cn/go/zs/)
 ## Thanks
 [Jetbrains](https://www.jetbrains.com/?from=wordpress-theme-puock)
 ## License